 - Staff will observe due diligence to avoid being overheard when discussing PHI.

 - All records will be kept secured.
 When the Center is closed, it is locked and alarmed.

 - Individual charts are either in locked file cabinets or a locked room.

-The Privacy Contact for the Delaware Valley College Health Center is Miriam Torres, 215-489-2252, who will monitor regulations changes, oversee staff training and enforce policy.
+The Privacy Contact for the Delaware Valley University Health Center is Miriam Torres, 215-489-2252, who will monitor regulations changes, oversee staff training and enforce policy.